If your struggling with depression issues, please take our survey to see the severity

 The Smiling Assassin is Your Opponent

-However the smiling assassin is a formidable opponent as it already lives within and knows your every insecurity, doubt and thought.
-An external shock such as a real failure, negative feedback, criticism from others, being humiliated, or rejected, can become the knives and rope that the smiling assassin will use against the sufferer.
+However, the smiling assassin is a formidable opponent as it already lives within and knows your every insecurity, doubt and thought.
+An external shock such as a real failure, negative feedback, criticism from others, being humiliated, or being rejected, can become the knives and rope that the smiling assassin will use against the sufferer.

 Resilience to negative outcomes from the audience from where you garner your self-esteem can be a critical trigger.
 Hyper-sensitivity in the rigid perfectionistic personality means they present a polite or professional social face when criticised or shamed, but they internally feel like they just took a dagger to their heart.

 They can ruminate on past hurts and incidents and go into despair.
 As despair builds then the perfectionist is prone to put the blame back on themselves as a failure and as a fraud and is ashamed to reach out for help.
-They smile to others and soldier on till one day they may not simply show up anymore.
+They smile at others and soldier on till one day they may not simply show up anymore.